Mohammed Salem Al-Enazi: 2008–09

 Enazi signed for Dubai-based Al Nasr in September 2008, when the club was overgoing a major player overhaul in preparation for the 2008–09 season.
 Luka Bonačić, the coach of Al Nasr, did not support his arrival and sought to sell Enazi.
 Additionally, he benched him for the majority of the 2008–09 season.
 Bonačić had displayed the same attitude towards a number of new arrivals to the club that season, resulting in the board of directors sacking him in January 2009.
 Enazi retired from football shortly after, appearing in only 5 league matches for the club.

 Retirement

 He retired in 2009 while playing for Al Nasr.
 He ventured into management, working as the general manager of Emirati club Al Jazira as of 2010.

-Career statistics

 Citizenship

-Enazi was reported as being born in Riyadh, Saudi Arabia and after the 1996 Gulf Cup of Nations, rumours spread that his family were bidoons from Kuwait.
+Enazi was reported as being born in Riyadh, Saudi Arabia, but after the 13th Arabian Gulf Cup, rumours spread that his family were Bidoons from Kuwait.
 He denied those claims and stated that he was born in Qatar.

 He received Emirati citizenship in 2004.
 His brother, Mohannad Salem Al Enazi, also has Emirati citizenship, and has represented the UAE national team at the senior level.